ScottHarwoodTech/SpotifyStatus/README.md

 2. Download the "SpotifyStatus.zip" file
 3. Extract all files to a safe place

+## Running warning
+When you run the executable you will get a Windows Defender Smart Screen warning because the executable is not signed.
+They are not signed because request signing is $500 a year and I'm not made of money.
+You can click "more-info" then "run anyway".

+If you are uncomfortable I suggest downloading the source code and compiling it from source yourself.

 ## Starting

 ### Stdout Mode
-Double click on the `SpotifyStatus.exe` file to run the program in `stdout` mode which means it will output the Artist and Song once a second.
+Double click on the `SpotifyStatus.exe` file to run the program in `stdout` mode which means it will output the Artist and Song and instantly quit

 ### File Mode